Skip to main content

 About Cavernas do Peruaçu

 Cavernas do Peruaçu National Park protects an extraordinary karst landscape in northern Minas Gerais featuring over 140 documented caves, dramatic rock formations, and significant archaeological sites.
-The park encompasses approximately 56,800 hectares along the Peruaçu River, which has carved spectacular canyons and cavern systems through limestone over millions of years.
-The caves contain some of Brazil's most impressive speleothems (cave formations) including massive stalactites and stalagmites.
-Archaeological evidence indicates human use of the caves dating back over 10,000 years, with rock art and artifacts providing insights into ancient cultures.
+[1] The park encompasses approximately 56,448 hectares along the Peruaçu River, which has carved spectacular canyons and cavern systems through limestone over millions of years.
+[2] The caves contain some of Brazil's most impressive speleothems (cave formations) including massive stalactites and stalagmites.
+Archaeological evidence indicates human use of the caves dating back approximately 12,000 years, with rock art and artifacts providing insights into ancient cultures.
 The park protects transition zones between cerrado savanna, caatinga scrubland, and dry forest, creating unusual ecological diversity.
-Surface landscapes feature dramatic limestone outcrops and seasonal waterfalls.
+In July 2025, the park was inscribed as a UNESCO World Heritage Site under the name Peruaçu River Canyon, recognized under natural heritage criteria vii and viii.
+[3]

 Wildlife Ecosystems

 The park harbors a rich diversity of wildlife, including several endangered species.
-Notable mammals include the jaguar, ocelot, giant anteater, and various monkey species.
-The cave systems support unique cave-dwelling fauna, including several endemic species of fish, bats, and invertebrates.
-The area is also important for bird conservation, hosting over 200 species including the king vulture, red-legged seriema, and various parrots.
+Notable mammals include the jaguar, puma, maned wolf, and giant anteater.
+[1] The cave systems support unique cave-dwelling fauna, including several endemic species of fish, bats, and invertebrates.
+The area is also important for bird conservation, hosting over 200 species including the king vulture, red-legged seriema, and the endemic Minas Gerais tyrannulet.
 Several species have adapted specifically to the cave environment, developing unique characteristics over time.

 Flora Ecosystems

-The park's vegetation represents a unique transition zone between three major Brazilian biomes: Cerrado (savanna), Caatinga (semi-arid), and seasonal forests.
-This ecological convergence creates diverse plant communities including drought-resistant species, orchids, bromeliads, and ancient hardwood trees.
+The park's vegetation represents a unique transition zone between major Brazilian biomes: Cerrado (savanna), Caatinga (semi-arid), and seasonal forests, with the park predominantly situated within the Cerrado biome.
+[1] This ecological convergence creates diverse plant communities including drought-resistant species, orchids, bromeliads, and ancient hardwood trees.
 Notable species include the Aroeira tree, various cacti species, and rare endemic plants adapted to the limestone outcrops.
 The vegetation plays a crucial role in maintaining the region's water balance and cave ecosystem.

 Geology